 If your dog has a high sugar diet, they are at a higher risk of obesity, diabetes, cavities, and depression.

-How To Feed Pumpkin Seeds To Your Dog
+- How To Prepare Pumpkin Seeds For Your Dog

 The best way to add pumpkin seeds to your dog’s diet is to roast and grind them.